spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 Fees for the soft thresholds are based on sub-total order values.
 Fixed and flexible fees are added in a separate line as expenses for orders.

-See [Setting up a minimum soft threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-minimum-soft-threshold) to learn how a Back Office user configures the minimum soft threshold.
+To learn how a Back Office user configures the minimum soft threshold, see [Setting up a minimum soft threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-minimum-soft-threshold).

 #### Soft minimum threshold with a message